Al-Qaeda in the Indian subcontinent: Before Al-Qaeda in the Indian subcontinent

-As Al-Qaeda in the Indian Subcontinent
+As Al-Qaeda in the Indian subcontinent

 On 3 September 2014, Ayman al-Zawahiri, leader of al-Qaeda, announced the establishment of a new branch in the Indian subcontinent in a 55-minute video posted online.
 During the announcement, Zawahiri stated that it had taken two years to gather various jihadist factions into the new group, and introduced Asim Umar, an Indian national and a former commander of Tehrik-i-Taliban Pakistan (TTP), as its Emir.

 The announcement also introduced the group's spokesman, Usama Mahmoud, who praised militant commanders like Amjad Farooqi, Ilyas Kashmiri and Hassan Ghul.
 Farooqi was killed by Pakistani security forces.
 Kashmiri and Ghul were killed by US drone strikes in Pakistan.
 The formation of the AQIS was part of Zawahiri's strategy to capitalise on Pakistani military's policy of tolerance towards anti-Indian insurgent groups, as well as to counter the expansion of the Islamic State militant group in the subcontinent.

 On 11 December 2014, Pakistani police arrested Shahid Usman, the head of the al-Qaeda wing in Karachi, and four others in Karachi along with weapons and 10 kg of explosives.
 Ahmad Farooq, the deputy emir for AQIS, was killed on 15 January 2015 following a US drone strike in South Waziristan.
-Qari ‘Imran, a member of the group’s ruling Shura Council, was killed on 5 January 2015 in a drone strike in North Waziristan.
+Qari ‘Imran, a member of the group's ruling Shura Council, was killed on 5 January 2015 in a drone strike in North Waziristan.

 In July 2018, United States designated Asim Umar a global terrorist.

 Despite Zawahiri's announcement, Al Qaeda could not succeed in making any direct presence in India.
-Although some Kashmiris were arrested for assisting al Qaeda in the country, there is no evidence of any organized presence of the group in the region.
+Although some Kashmiris were arrested for assisting al Qaeda in the country, there is no evidence of any organised presence of the group in the region.
 Specifically, there has been no record of territorial claim, group activity or kidnapping of civilian or government officials by Al Qaeda.
 Some experts also suggest that Al Qaeda have links with some local Kashmiri factionist groups to spread insurgency in the Indian state of Jammu & Kashmir.
 Indian Prime Minister Narendra Modi told CNN in an interview with Fareed Zakaria that Indian Muslims would not be allied with Al Qaeda because of their patriotism, modernity and literacy.

 On 23 September 2019, Afghan officials announced that they had killed Asim Umar, the head of al-Qaeda in the Indian subcontinent, during a joint US-Afghan military raid in Helmand province of Afghanistan.
 40 Afghan civilians and 6 other Al-Qaeda militants were also killed in this raid.